JuanTorres93/literature-router/README.md

 This is a dummy project whose purpose is to practice these concepts:

-- useReducer hook to manage global state.
+- Context and useReducer hook to manage global state.
 - Use React Router to manage routes:
   - Regular routes.
   - Nested routes.